The Great Theme Park Project

 calm or sensory-friendly spaces

 Some learners will keep their designs simple.
 Others will go deep into one part of their park.
-All approaches are fully supported.
+All approaches are supported.

 How the project works